What does indigestion feel like

 How do I relieve indigestion at home?

-- Apple cider vinegar: Mix one to two teaspoons of apple cider vinegar in a glass of water and consume it before meals.
+Here are 10 home remedies that may help to relieve indigestion:- Apple cider vinegar: Mix one to two teaspoons of apple cider vinegar in a glass of water and consume it before meals.
 This practice helps regulate stomach acid levels and enhances digestion.
 It can be beneficial, especially in cases of indigestion due to insufficient stomach acid.
 For best results, use raw, unfiltered apple cider vinegar.

 - Baking soda: To use baking soda, dissolve one-half teaspoon in a glass of water and drink.
 This neutralises stomach acid and may provide quick relief from heartburn or acid reflux.
 However, caution is needed due to potential side effects, such as bloating, from frequent use.
 Avoid if you have high blood pressure.